shreyanshk/boottorrent/docs/internals.rst

 3. Generation of torrents.
     | For all the OSs present in the boottorrent.display_oss field, torrent file for individual OS is generated via transmission-create binary and placed into env's out/torrents directory.
-    | If Hefur is enabled, it is added as external tracker to the torrents generated.
+    | If Opentracker is enabled, it is added as external tracker to the torrents generated.

 4. Write configuration for the client TUI.
     | TUI configuration is composed of two YAML files.
 These two files are parsed on the client to either display a TUI or load an OS.